belen-albeza/kata-rpg-combat/2023-09-10-ts/kata.md

   - Health, starting at `1000`
   - May be Alive or Dead, starting Alive
 - Characters can Deal Damage to Characters.
-  - Damage is subtracted from Health
+  - Damage is subtracted from Health.
-  - When damage received exceeds current Health, Health becomes `0` and the character dies
+  - When damage received exceeds current Health, Health becomes `0` and the character dies.
-  - A Character cannot Deal Damage to itself
+  - A Character cannot Deal Damage to itself.
+  - Dead characters cannot Deal Damage.
 - A Character can Heal themselves.
-  - Dead characters cannot be healed
+  - Dead characters cannot be healed.
   - Healing cannot raise health above `1000`.
+  - Dead characters cannot heal.

 ### Levels